Rakshanayak24/endee-ml-intern-project/README.md

 # Endee Semantic Search & RAG QA System
+🚀 **This project demonstrates a real-world AI workflow using Endee for semantic search and RAG.
+Fully reproducible, modular, and ready for production-level AI retrieval systems.**
 ## 🔍 Overview
 This project demonstrates a **semantic search and Retrieval-Augmented Generation (RAG) system** using the Endee vector database.
 It allows users to ask natural language questions and retrieves the most relevant answers from a dataset of FAQs/articles using **embeddings** and **vector search**.